Ultimate Dairy-Free Chunky Seafood Chowder – perfect for special occasion! (Whole30/Dairy-Free)

 - 1 Tablespoon minced garlic

-- 4 Tablespoons vegan butter (or olive oil or ghee)
+- 4 Tablespoons olive oil (vegan butter works too)

 - 2 Tablespoons Bob’s Red Mill Arrowroot Powder